majimba/cory_shafer_python_for_beginners/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This permissive license allows you to:
+- Use the code commercially
+- Modify the code
+- Distribute the code
+- Use and modify the code privately